FormalSnake/CanaryCoders-Launcher/README.md

 ## Available Scripts

-In the project directory, you can run:
+After doing `cd ./frontend/` in the project directory, you can run:

 ### `npm run dev`